petlindg/chessbot/README.md

 # chessbot

-A simple trial of a chessbot in C
+ Implementation of a chessbot in C

 Project intended to learn algorithms by intuition, so I have by choice avoided learning about existing board representations and algorithms.